SebastianJames55/fpga-flight-controller/README.md

 are then manipulated and written out to the appropriate channels in the module's output, which are determined using a finite-state model of PPM channel transmission.

-## Gyroscope Communication (`i2c_master.sv`, `mpu6050_driver.sv`, `lpf.sv`)
+## Gyroscope Communication (`i2c_master.sv`, `mpu6050_driver.sv`)

 The `i2c_master` submodule implements a generic [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) master that accepts a variety of read/write commands to any slave and reports what state it is in.
 It supports variable frequencies as well as handles clock stretching by the slave.
 The `mpu6050_driver` submodule leverages the `i2c_master` submodule to communicate with the actual MPU6050 gyroscope.
 On boot, it performs necessary configuration to the MPU6050 registers, and then begins outputting the gyroscope readings in an infinite loop.
-Finally, these values are fed into the low-pass filter module that uses an exponential moving average to filter out high-frequency noise.
+The in-built filter of the MPU-6050 module has been accessed and made use of to filter noise from the gyro readings.

 ## PID Control Loop (`pid.sv`)